apache/flink/docs/dev/table/sqlClient.md

 SELECT 'Hello World';
 {% endhighlight %}

 This query requires no table source and produces a single row result.

+If a single statement is too long such as DDL, the CLI supports splitting it into multi-line mode using "|".
+E.g:

+{% highlight sql %}
+CREATE VIEW MyTable AS |
+SELECT 1+1 FROM y;
+{% endhighlight %}

 The CLI will retrieve results from the cluster and visualize them.
 You can close the result view by pressing the `Q` key.

 The CLI supports **two modes** for maintaining and visualizing results.